What is mental capacity and when does someone lack mental capacity?

 separately or together (also known as ‘jointly and severally’) - ie the deputies can make decisions on their own or with other deputies

-In England and Wales they need to apply to the Court of Protection and pay relevant fees.
-In Scotland they need to apply to the Sheriff Court and pay relevant fees.
+In England and Wales, anyone who wants to become a deputy needs to apply to the Court of Protection and pay relevant fees.
+In Scotland, anyone who wants to become a guardian needs to apply to the Sheriff Court and pay relevant fees.

-Read guidance from Gov.uk for the application process and fees when applying for deputyship in England and Wales.
-Read guidance from the Office of the Public Guardian (Scotland) for the application process and fees when applying for guardianship in Scotland.
+For more information, see the Government’s guidance on the application process and fees when applying for deputyship in England and Wales.
+Read the guidance provided by the Office of the Public Guardian in Scotland (OPG Scotland) for the application process and fees when applying for guardianship in Scotland.

 England and Wales

 The applicant must lodge their application with the Sheriff Court in the area in which the adult lacking capacity lives.
-A copy of the application and reports will then be sent to all interested parties, including the Office of the Public Guardian (Scotland).
-Once the Office of the Public Guardian (Scotland) has received their report and read through it, it will contact the sheriff informing them of any observations.
+A copy of the application and reports will then be sent to all interested parties, including OPG Scotland.
+Once OPG Scotland has received the report and read through it, it will contact the sheriff informing them of any observations.

-If the applicant is applying to become a financial guardian, the Office of the Public Guardian (Scotland) will also write to them and send them a leaflet introducing themselves and explaining the guardian’s duties once appointed.
+If the applicant is applying to become a financial guardian, OPG Scotland will also write to them and send them a leaflet introducing themselves and explaining the guardian’s duties once appointed.

 If the application is successful, the newly appointed guardian will be sent a court order setting out the powers granted.
-The Office of the Public Guardian (Scotland) is also sent this order and will register the appointment on receipt.
+The order is also sent to OPG Scotland who will register the appointment on receipt.
 The applicant will then be issued with a certificate of appointment and further copies of the court order.

-If the applicant applied to be a welfare guardian, the Office of the Public Guardian (Scotland) will notify the relevant local authority and the Mental Welfare Commission.
+If the applicant applied to be a welfare guardian, OPG Scotland will notify the relevant local authority and the Mental Welfare Commission.
 It is their duty to supervise the guardian’s appointment and provide guidance.

-If the applicant applied to be a financial guardian, the Office of the Public Guardian (Scotland) will issue an inventory of estate and management plan forms along with the certificate appointment and copies of the court order.
-Until the Office of the Public Guardian (Scotland) has approved the guardian’s management plan, the guardian’s powers will be limited.
+If the applicant applied to be a financial guardian, OPG Scotland will issue an inventory of estate and management plan forms along with the certificate appointment and copies of the court order.
+Until OPG Scotland has approved the guardian’s management plan, the guardian’s powers will be limited.

-The sheriff may also set a caution; if this is the case, the Office of the Public Guardian (Scotland) will not register the applicant’s appointment until the bond of caution is in place.
+The sheriff may also set a caution.
+If this is the case, OPG Scotland will not register the applicant’s appointment until the bond of caution is in place.

 What are the rules around accounts, gifts and expenses?

-Comprehensive accounts must be kept by property and financial affairs deputies (eg bank statements, receipts etc).
+Comprehensive accounts must be kept by property and financial affairs deputies (eg bank statements and receipts).

 Certain expenses (eg phone calls, postage and travel costs) can be claimed for duties carried out in the course of being a deputy or guardian.
-However, a detailed report must be kept and the Office of the Public Guardian may ask for a repayment in the case of any expenses which are deemed unreasonable.
-Deputies cannot claim for:
+However, a detailed report must be kept and the Court of Protection or OPG Scotland may ask for repayment in the case of any expenses which are deemed unreasonable.
+Note that deputies cannot claim for:

 travel costs for social visits